Key Stage One

 Key Stage 1

 Year One is the start of Key Stage One.
 Our children are becoming increasingly independent.
-They follow the National Curriculum and enjoy the wide subjects that are offered to them; English, Maths, Science, Computing, Humanities, Art, French, Swimming, Gymnastics and they have the optional opportunity to join our award winning Chess Club.
+They follow the National Curriculum and enjoy the wide subjects that are offered to them; English, Maths, Science, Computing, Humanities, Art, French, and Gymnastics.

 Year Two continues the very high standards of teaching and preparation for future schools.